jacobsteves/BananaMan/README.md

 git clone https://github.com/jacobsteves/BananaMan.git
 ```

-Open the project in Xcode, then just clean and build and you'll be good to go!
+Open `BananaMan/BananaMan` in Xcode, clean and build and you're ready to go!

 ## Built With